yellowtree/geoip-detect/readme.txt

 * Auto-Update the GeoIP database once a week
 * See the results of a specific IP in the wordpress backend (under Tools > GeoIP Detection).

+= How can I use these functions? =

+* You could choose the currency of the store based on the country name
+* You could suggest an timezone to use when displaying dates
+* You could show the store nearest to your customer
+* Etc. ...
+You tell me!
+I'm rather curious what you'll do with this plugin!

-This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com.
+*This product includes GeoLite data created by MaxMind, available from http://www.maxmind.com.*

 == Installation ==